-The best treks in Europe take you through the high passes of the Swiss Alps and around the dramatic volcanic coastlines of the Canary Islands.
+The best hikes in Europe take you through the high passes of the Swiss Alps and around the dramatic volcanic coastlines of the Canary Islands.
 They lead you through the boreal forests and glaciers of Sweden, and across the windswept highlands of Scotland.

 Europe is made up of over 40 countries and each boasts its own unique culture, as well as a distinct and diverse landscape.
 Add in its 10 major mountain ranges and 504 national parks, and you've got a whole lot of hiking territory to explore.